-The TOE provides identification and authentication using pluggable authentication modules (PAM) based upon user passwords.
-The quality of the passwords used can be enforced through configuration options controlled by SLES.
+The TOE provides PAM based identification and authentication using for user passwords.
+The quality of the passwords used can be enforced through configuration options controlled by the TOE.

-Other authentication methods (e. g.
-Kerberos authentication, token based authentication) that are supported by SLES as pluggable authentication modules are not part of the evaluated configuration.
+Other authentication methods (e.g. Kerberos authentication, token based authentication) that are supported by RHEL as pluggable authentication modules are not part of the evaluated configuration.